DrewBradfordXYZ/quickbase-copy/README.md

 ```

 Build the production files.
 Check the /dist/quickbase-copy.html

-If there are comments, update the .env variables.
-and rerun the command.
+If there are comments in the html file, update the .env variables and rerun the command.

 ```bash
 npm run build